 An Ancient Sabbath Keeping King

-As we reviewed in our last Sabbath history Segment, we learned about the Arians.
-They were a group who practiced the commandments of God.
+As we have reviewed in other Sabbath history segments, Arian Christians had Sabbath-keeping tendencies.
+They were a group who seem to have practiced the commandments of God.
 Between 341 and 380 AD, an Arian preacher named Ufilas went to the region known as Germany and Poland today.
 He evangelized the Germanic and Gothic tribes just on the outskirts of the Roman Empire.
-He converted 8 major tribes to Arianism.
+He converted many Gothic tribes to Arianism.
 Among his incredible works was to create an alphabet for the Gothic language and then translate the Bible into that language.
 Up until his time, the Gothic language was only spoken.
 Eventually, 8 of the 10 major tribes including the Visigoths, Burgundians, Vandals, and Lombards would claim some form of Arian belief.

-By the mid-400s AD, the Western Roman Empire was overrun by Gothic/Germanic tribes.
-Because most of these were Arian, Sabbath keeping was reinforced by these peoples.
+By the mid-400s AD, the Western Roman Empire was overrun by the Gothic/Germanic tribes.
+Because most of these were Arian, Sabbath keeping was also diffused in the area.
 Sidonius Apollinaris, who was a writer and Christian of this time period, tells us about one particular Visigothic King, Theodoric, who ruled southern France and Spain from 453-466 AD.

 “On ordinary days, his table resembles that of a private person….
 What need for me to describe the pomp of the Sabbath?”
 (Sidonius Appollinarius Book 1, Letter 2, Section 6.)